Royal New Zealand Army Logistic Regiment: Structure

-Both battalions are part of the New Zealand 1st Brigade.
+Both battalions fall under the 1st (New Zealand) Brigade.

-Given the nature of NZ Army Units, RNZALR personnel are also embedded in most other units of the NZ Army providing 1st line logistic support to those units.
+In addition to these units, RNZALR personnel are embedded across most NZ Army and NZDF units, supporting intelligence, signals, engineers, medical, combat, and special forces with 1st-line logistics.

 Trades

 The RNZALR includes eleven trades providing various support functions within the NZ Army and across the New Zealand Defence Force (NZDF).

 Ammunition Technicians

 Ammunition Technicians provide support for the inspection, maintenance and disposal of all ammunition and explosives used by the New Zealand Army.
 This also includes civil NZ's Explosive Ordnance Disposal (EOD) capability.

 Combat Drivers

 Combat Driver operate transport from light to heavy vehicles carrying stores or troops.

 Hospitality

 The hospitality trades ensure that the forces are sustained with a balanced diet in garrison and field environments. the Hospitality trade consists of two trades;.